-- Capital Management Strategies-The Company effected meaningful change in our capital structure during the year that provided benefits to our common stockholders while supporting the continued strength of our Company, through the redemption of preferred stock, the execution of the Reverse Stock Split, generation of substantial earnings growth and the payment of an increased dividend in the fourth quarter of 2015.
-Our return on Average Tangible Common Equity grew to 11.48% in 2015 from 9.92% in 2014.
-Furthermore, as of December 31, 2015, we remained well-capitalized, exceeding regulatory standards with a Tier 1 Capital ratio of 13.29%. - Credit Quality-Our commitment to credit quality remains strong.
-Our nonperforming loans were \$12.8 million at December 31, 2015 and \$9.0 million at December 31, 2014.
-Non-performing assets as a percentage of total loans and non-performing assets continued to be low at 0.51% at December 31, 2015 and 0.38% at December 31, 2014. - Efficiency Initiatives-During 2015, various actions were undertaken across our franchise to shape the future, trimming certain areas where sensible and adding in others with a continuing commitment to deliver optimal value to our stockholders.
-As a result, the efficiency ratio improved in 2015 to 62.84% as compared to 65.11% in 2014.
+- Capital Management Strategies-The Company's strong capital levels, coupled with its earnings, have allowed it to provide a steady return to its stockholders through dividends.
+Our return on Average Tangible Common Equity grew to 11.68% in 2016 from 11.48% in 2015.
+Furthermore, as of December 31, 2016, we remained well-capitalized, exceeding regulatory standards with a Tier 1 Capital ratio of 12.92%. - Credit Quality-Our commitment to credit quality remains strong.
+Our nonperforming loans were \$21.6 million and \$12.8 million at December 31, 2016 and 2015, respectively.
+Non-performing loans as a percentage of total portfolio loans continued to be low at 0.56% and 0.49% at December 31, 2016 and 2015, respectively. - Efficiency Initiatives-During 2016, the Company remained focused on expense discipline with a continuing commitment to deliver optimal value to our stockholders.
+The efficiency ratio improved in 2016 to 61.80% from 62.84% in 2015.

 With an active growth plan, our strong capital position, an attractive core funding base and a sound credit foundation, we feel confident that we are well positioned moving into the new year.
-In 2016, we will continue to monitor our investments and revenue growth with the greatest of care as we strive to deliver optimal value to our stockholders.
+Further, in 2017, we announced the signing of definitive agreements with First Community Financial Partners, Inc. and Mid Illinois Bancorp, Inc. In 2017, we will continue to monitor our investments and revenue growth with the greatest of care as we strive to deliver optimal value to our stockholders.
 We will hold ourselves accountable for performance results as we nurture and build upon our strategies for long-term growth.